aparejo0984-lab/photoEditz-voice-recognition/README.md

-# 🎙️ Voice Smart Image Editor ✒️
+# 🎙️ PhotoEdtiz Voice Smart Image Editor ✒️

-Edit images manually or use voice commands with the Voice Smart Image Editor.
+Edit images manually or use voice commands with the PhotoEdtiz Voice Smart Image Editor.
 This project integrates a voice assistant based on JavaScript for image editing and offers various features for an enhanced user experience.

 ## Introduction

-The Voice Smart Image Editor provides an interactive image editing experience with manual and voice-controlled features.
+The PhotoEdtiz Voice Smart Image Editor provides an interactive image editing experience with manual and voice-controlled features.
 The voice assistant is powered by JavaScript and allows you to perform various image editing tasks seamlessly.

 ## Features